Skip over main navigation

 Most read

-• Falls risk for older People in the community: FROP-Com
+• Falls risk for older people in the community: FROP-Com

 The Falls Risk for Older People in the Community (FROP-Com and FROP-Com Screen) are tools used in the community for assessment or screening of falls risk.